Distributed Density Filtering for Large-Scale Systems Using Mean-Filed Models: Problem formulation

-We assume the agents can exchange information with neighbors which forms a \textit{time-varying} topology $G(t)=(V,E(t))$, where $V=\{1,2,\dots,N\}$ is the set of nodes/agents and $E(t)\subset V\times V$ is the set of communication links.
-We further assume that $G(t)$ is undirected.
+We assume the agents can exchange information with neighbors to form a \textit{time-varying} topology $G(t)=(V,E(t))$, where $V$ is the set of $N$ nodes and $E(t)\subset V\times V$ is the set of communication links.
+We assume $G(t)$ is undirected.
 Now, we can formally state the problem to be solved as follows:

-\begin{problem} (\textbf{Distributed density estimation}) Given the density dynamics \eqref{eq:FP equation}, the state $X_i$ of an arbitrary agent $i$, and the topology $G$, we want to design communication and estimation protocols for each agent to estimate the global density $p(x,t)$. \end{problem}
+\begin{problem}[Distributed density estimation] Given the system \eqref{eq:FP equation}, the state $X_t^i$ of an agent $i$, and the topology $G$, we want to design communication and estimation protocols for each agent to estimate the global density $p(x,t)$. \end{problem}